xxlong0/Wonder3D/README.md

 ### Inference
 1. Optional.
 If you have troubles to connect to huggingface.
 Make sure you have downloaded the following models.
 Download the [checkpoints](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/xxlong_connect_hku_hk/Ej7fMT1PwXtKvsELTvDuzuMBebQXEkmf2IwhSjBWtKAJiA) and into the root folder.

+If you are in mainland China, you may download via [aliyun](https://www.alipan.com/s/T4rLUNAVq6V).

 ```bash
 Wonder3D